JanSnieg/ModelowanieFizyczne/README.md

 }
 ```
 'Visible' variable is random int from 100 to 130.
-So here I'm just making my particles transparent, and if theye are fully transparent they will become smoke:
+So here I'm just making my particles transparent, and if they are they will become smoke:
 ```
 void Particle2D::smokeOn()
 {